Occupy movement in the United States: Buffalo, New York

 Occupy Buffalo was a peaceful protest and demonstration that began on October 1, 2011, in Buffalo, New York, in Niagara Square, the nexus of downtown Buffalo opposite the Buffalo City Hall.
-It is related to the Occupy Wall Street movement that began in New York City on September 17, and called for economic equity, accountability among politicians and ending lobbyist influence of politicians.
-Protesters camped overnight in Niagara Square as part of the demonstration.
-The leaders and march organizers of the movement were Chris Baker and Steve Norris.
+It is related to the Occupy Wall Street movement that began in New York City on September 17.

 An early target of the protest included the Steven J. Baum P.C. law firm in the Buffalo suburb of Amherst.
 As the largest foreclosure law firm in the state, it had been criticized by activists and fellow lawyers for its aggressive focus on foreclosure without any effort to secure modifications where homeowners or businesses might be eligible.
 The firm also brought about criticism from their use of questionable robo-signed documents until a change in state court rules requiring an affirmation by the lawyer or client, greatly curtailed its new filings.
 Baum had attracted national attention after New York Times columnist Joseph Nocera published photos taken of its employees at its 2010 Halloween party, where costumes and decor ridiculed the homeless and attacked the firm's critics.
 A week after Occupy Buffalo picketed Baum's offices, the firm shut down due to a loss of business after Fannie Mae and Freddie Mac forbade mortgage servicers from using the firm for foreclosure actions.
 As of the end of January 2012, the protest had dwindled to approximately 10 to 15 protesters daily, approximately half of which were homeless.

 Compared to other cities where the Occupy movement has taken root, Occupy Buffalo's relations with the city were relatively amicable.
 The Occupiers and the city had a contract that allowed the Occupiers to encamp in Niagara Square, which expired January 31, 2012.
 During December 2011, the city allowed the installation of a 20-foot geodesic dome on the southwest portion of Niagara Square.
 A separate splinter group of Occupiers attempted to encamp in Lafayette Square without the city's permission; the four Occupiers were evicted from that location on December 22, 2011, with one arrest.

 On February 2, 2012, city officials announced they were unable to reach a five-week extension with the Occupiers to continue, and would begin clearing the square immediately in order to prepare the square for the Winterfest, Powderkeg Festival and Labatt Blue Street Hockey Tournament scheduled for the weekend of February 11.
 At midnight, Buffalo Police forced demonstrators out of Niagara Square as a swat team waited on standby.
 Ten protesters who refused to leave were arrested for trespassing and disorderly conduct.
 The disorderly conduct charges were later dropped pending conditional terms.
-Despite the lack of encampment, the groups behind the protest remain active in other endeavors.